aboujaoudew/dyn_qual_compil/README.md

 Date:30 April 2015
 ------------------------------------------------------------------------------------------

-We need few days to organize the repository so that the scripts work properly.
-Sorry about it.

-The following instructions will work soon.

 Matlab program for the automatic generation of dynamical qualitative models from reaction networks.

 The inputs of the tool are specified in the following files located in the folder "case_studies/model/input_files" (where 'model' denotes the name of the model, either "prozone" or "unary_vs_binary"):